MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/using-call-quality-in-your-organization/stream-classification-in-call-quality-dashboard.md

 If ICE connectivity succeeded for an unclassified stream, the stream is likely considered unclassified because key stream metrics were not reported.
 There are a few reasons these metrics may not be reported:

 - **QoE reports were not received** - The metrics used for classification are reported in a QoE report sent at the end of a call.
-If this report is not produced (e.g. some third-party endpoints may not send QoE) or was not able to be sent (e.g. network outage), CQD is unable to classify the stream.
+If this report is not produced (e.g., because some third-party endpoints may not send QoE) or was not able to be sent (e.g., because of a network outage), CQD is unable to classify the stream.

 > [!TIP]
-> The "QoE Record Available" dimension can be used to determine if a QoE report was received for a stream.
+> The "QoE Record Available" dimension can be used to determine whether a QoE report was received for a stream.
 Note that this dimension will have a value of "True" if a QoE report was received from either endpoint.
 A QoE report from both endpoints is required for the most accurate reporting of metrics.

 - **Short calls** - Short calls may not have enough media activity to compute key stream metrics.
 Without these metrics, CQD is unable to classify the stream.